Wednesday, March 20, 2024

 Toxoplasma gondii

-Toxoplasma gondii is a protozoa.
+Toxoplasma gondii is a protozoan.
 It lives in cat's intestine as a parasite and is eliminated from cats' body in the feces in a cystic from which can infect mammals and birds.
 Rodents and small mammals are intermediate and humans are also intermediate host and victims.

 Toxoplasma needs a higher concentration of arachidonic acid, a long chain fatty acid, for sexual maturity and reproduction.
-All species of cat family provide that environment because the enzyme, delta-6-desaturase (D6D), which breaks down arachidonic acid during metabolism, is lacking in he cats' small intestine.
+All species of cat family provide that environment because the enzyme, delta-6-desaturase (D6D), which breaks down arachidonic acid during metabolism, is lacking in the cats' small intestine.

 Toxoplasmosis is a medical term describing clinical features of Toxoplasma gondii (T. gondii) infection T. gondii is an obligate intracellular parasite in human and other mammals.

 Eating under cooked meat, raw fruits, vegetables and drinking unfiltered water contaminated with cats feces are the main source of human infection.
-In rare cases blood transfusion, organ transplantation and transplacental infection to the developing fetus can occur.
-Most infected people show no symptoms, however, the fetuses of women infected for first time during pregnancy and Immunosuppressed people become sick.
+In rare cases, blood transfusion, organ transplantation and transplacental infection to the developing fetus can occur.
+Most infected people show no symptoms, however, the fetuses of women infected for the first time during pregnancy and Immunosuppressed people become sick.

-There are three infectious forms of T. gondii, - 1.sporozoites - present in the feces of cat as oocysts ( thick wall cysts containing multiple larvae), 2.tachyzoites ( rapidly multiplying by asexual cell division) and 3. bradyzoites (slow growing or dormant) - present in the muscles and organs of infected mammals.
+There are three infectious forms of T. gondii, - 1.sporozoites - present in the feces of cat as oocysts (thick wall cysts containing multiple larvae), 2.tachyzoites (rapidly multiplying by asexual cell division) and 3. bradyzoites (slow growing or dormant) - present in the muscles and organs of infected mammals.

 Life cycle of Toxoplasma.